Thnderbread/VODSkipper/README.md

 #### Load in Firefox

-To load the extension in Firefox go to `about:debugging#/runtime/this-firefox` or `Firefox > Preferences > Extensions & Themes > Debug Add-ons > Load Temporary Add-on...`.
-Here locate the `dist/` directory and open `manifestv2.json`
+To load the extension in Firefox, go to `about:debugging#/runtime/this-firefox` or `Firefox > Preferences > Extensions & Themes > Debug Add-ons > Load Temporary Add-on...`.
+Here, locate the `dist/` directory and open `manifestv2.json`.

 #### Load in Chrome

-To load the extensions in Google Chrome go to `chrome://extensions/` and click `Load unpacked`.
+To load the extension in Google Chrome, go to `chrome://extensions/` and click `Load unpacked`.
 Locate the dist directory and select `manifest.json`.

 ### Test